Skip to content

 Answer: The United States, with 126 total medals.
 Tied with China on gold (40 each) but ahead on total.

-China matched on gold by the final day.
+China matched the US gold count on the final day.
 Host nation France finished fifth with 64 medals.
-Russia’s stars competed as Individual Neutral Athletes with no flag, no anthem, and no medal-table credit.
+Russian athletes who competed did so as Individual Neutral Athletes, with no flag, no anthem, and no medal-table credit.

 Olympic Legend Trivia Questions: Phelps, Bolt, Biles [33-51]

-Five athletes dominate any Olympic conversation: Phelps for the medal count, Bolt for the sprint duo, Latynina for longevity, Biles for difficulty, and now Duplantis for the pole vault.
-This section captures the milestone questions players miss most on LearnClash, usually because the headline number is right but a year or detail is off.
+Five names carry most Olympic arguments: Phelps for the medal count, Bolt for the sprint double, Latynina for longevity, Biles for sheer difficulty, and now Duplantis for the pole vault.
+Phelps and the modern crowd come back fast.
+Latynina and the older greats do not, because their fame was never re-broadcast to anyone under fifty.
+The questions below are the ones where you usually have the headline right and the year or the detail one notch off.

 33. How many gold medals did Michael Phelps win in his career?
 (Easy)